ash-project/ash_oban/documentation/tutorials/getting-started-with-ash-oban.md

 To remove or disable triggers, _do not just remove them from your resource_.
 Due to the way that Oban Pro implements cron jobs, if you just remove them from your resource, the cron will attempt to continue scheduling jobs.
 Instead, set `state :paused` or `state :deleted` on the trigger.
 See the oban docs for more: https://getoban.pro/docs/pro/0.14.1/Oban.Pro.Plugins.DynamicCron.html#module-using-and-configuring

-PS: `state :deleted` is also indempotent, so there is no issue with deploying with that flag set to true multiple times.
+PS: `state :deleted` is also idempotent, so there is no issue with deploying with that flag set to true multiple times.
 After you have deployed once with `state :deleted` you can safely delete the trigger.

 When not using Oban Pro, all crons are simply loaded on boot time and there is no side effects to simply deleting an unused trigger.